Verdiss/TI-Economic-Equalization-Overhaul/README.md

 -Economy investments give a constant amount of GDP, plus a small amount per resource or core economic region, which is then modified by several demographics then split across the population in the form of GDP per capita.

--Countries with <$15,000 GDP per capita recieve up to 5 times the GDP growth from economy investments as those over this level.
+-Countries with <$15,000 GDP per capita receive up to 5 times the GDP growth from economy investments as those over this level.

 -Small adjustments to the relationships between things such as education and GDP growth, broadly maintaining vanilla levels of impact.